georgeSlks/Kafka-in-Kraft-Mode-with-Kafdrop-Ui-WSl2/README.md

 # Kafka Raft Server with Kafdrop UI in Docker (WSL Compatible)

 ## Overview
-This project provides a easy-to-use **Kafka Raft** server setup running inside a **Docker container** on Windows **(WSL)**.
-Also includes **Kafdrop**, a web UI for managing Kafka topics, messages, and brokers.
+This repository provides a easy-to-use **Kafka Raft** server setup running inside a **Docker container** on Windows **(WSL)**.
+Also, includes **Kafdrop**, a web UI for managing Kafka topics, messages, and brokers.
+Finally, you can view a **connectivityTestScript.py** file which you can use for testing the connectivity with your Kafka server.

 ### Why?
-For a quick finctional solution setup for everyone needs a quick, functional environment on Windows.
+For a quick functional solution setup for everyone needs a quick, functional environment on Windows.
 This configuration removes the windows setup complexity by using **Docker Compose** inside linux enviroment.

 ## Technical Details